-For this reason, Addigy recommends that you remove .pkg installations from within the .dmg and upload them individually when at all possible.
+For this reason, Addigy recommends that you remove .pkg file from within the .dmg and upload it individually when at all possible.

 However, sometimes the software will require installation from within the .dmg volume.
 In this case, you will need to generate your own Installation script.
 The other steps for this Smart Software should mirror the .pkg installation described in our article Creating Smart Software.

-I've entered the basic information of the Smart Software item and already uploaded the .dmg file.
+Start by entering the basic information of the Smart Software item, and upload the .dmg file.

-To install from a .dmg we need to accomplish these three major steps:
+To install from a .dmg we need to accomplish these three steps:

-Steps 1 and 3 are largely the same for every .dmg installation, all that needs to be changed are the paths for the commands to work.
+Steps 1 and 3 are generally the same for every .dmg installation; all that needs to be changed are the paths for the commands to work.